-You can use JvCache and try it yourself to see how easily JvCache solves your database synchronization issues.
+You can use JvCache and try it yourself to see how easily JvCache solves your Web Session persistence and replication issues.